-No juvenile offender shall be formally booked without the authorization of the arresting officer's supervisor.
+No juvenile offender shall be formally booked without the authorization of the arresting officer's supervisor, or in his/her absence, the Officer in Charge.

-Any juvenile 14 years of age or older who is taken into custody for a felony, or any juvenile whose acts amount to a sex crime, shall be booked, fingerprinted, and photographed.
+Any juvenile, 14 years of age or older, who is taken into custody for a felony, or any juvenile whose acts amount to a sex crime, shall be booked, fingerprinted and photographed.

-For all other acts defined as crimes, juveniles may be booked, fingerprinted, or photographed upon the approval from the Officer in Charge, giving due consideration to the following:
+For all other acts defined as crimes, juveniles may be booked, fingerprinted or photographed upon the approval from the Officer in Charge or supervisor, giving due consideration to the following: